Šaltinis: Publication history

+Content

 Šaltinis was first published in March 1906 and from 1907 became the main periodical of the Lithuanian Christian Democratic Party.
 Its name was taken from a title of a popular prayer book.
 It was published weekly and had 16 pages with its yellow covers being used for announcements and ads.
 It was aimed at the general public (farmers, villagers) and published news from Lithuania, Russia, and the world, educational articles on agriculture, education, culture, Lithuanian language as well as works of fiction.
 Initially, it had a one-page section dedicated to religion, but it was discontinued by 1909.

 The newspaper published several supplements, including Šaltinėlis (little stream) for children, Vainikėlis (little wreath) for youth, Artojas (plowman) for farmers. Šaltinėlis, published from the second issue of Šaltinis, became the first Lithuanian periodical dedicated to children.
 It was a four-page weekly supplement that published fairy tales, poems, puzzles, tasks and games.
 It was an independent publication in 1911–1914.
+Artojas functioned as Žagrė Society, an agricultural cooperative established by the Catholic clergy.

+Police troubles

 Because there were no local Lithuanian-speaking censors, Russian censors received already published newspaper.
 Therefore, four times (all under editor Juozas Vailokaitis) the newspaper was subject to sanctions.
 In February 1908, Šaltinis published news about a rumored assassination plot against the Tsar.
 In August 1909, the newspaper published a complaint that Russian tax officials assessed unfair taxes on cooperatives when compared to regular shops.
 Both times Vailokaitis was fined (100 and 75 rubles, respectively) or could choose one-month prison sentence.

 The third case was brought regarding an article criticizing land sales by the government to immigrant Russians which was prepared based on a speech of Andrius Bulota to the Russian State Duma.
 In court, Bulota personally defended Vailokaitis but he was still sentenced to three months in prison.
 The fourth case concerned a short story which depicted brutality of Russian policemen and prison wardens.
 Vailokaitis had to pay a fine of 150 rubles and spend four months in a monastery in Łomża.

-The newspaper competed with other Lithuanian periodicals, primarily Lietuvos ūkininkas, by lowering prices and organizing a lottery for its readers.
-In fall 1907, Šaltinis organized a lottery in which every subscriber was eligible to participate.
-The prizes were books, clocks, and large portraits of Pope Pius X. In December 1907, Šaltinis published 50,000 copies of its issues (up from 2,000 copies in 1906).
-Such a big jump in circulation was temporary, but the number of subscribers tripled.
-It became the most popular Lithuanian newspaper of the time with circulation reaching 15,000 copies around 1914.
+Authors

 Its authors and contributors included Juozas Balčikonis, Mečislovas Davainis-Silvestraitis, Mykolas Krupavičius, Marija Pečkauskaitė (Šatrijos Ragana), Justinas Bonaventūra Pranaitis, Sofija Pšibiliauskienė (Lazdynų Pelėda), Jonas Totoraitis, Justinas Staugaitis.
 In total, Šaltinis published texts by 215 authors in 1906, 380 authors in 380, 424 authors in 1908, 533 authors in 1909, 546 authors in 1910.
-In early 1915, due to World War I, the newspaper relocated to Vilnius where issues 7 to 33 were published.